zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

 <a name="c-portal-test-framework-writing-tests-understanding-the-differences-between-the-frameworks"></a>
 ### Understanding the differences between the frameworks

-1. Microsoft.Portal.TestFramework

-2. Microsoft.Portal.TestFramework.Csharp
+There are some differences between the  `Microsoft.Portal.TestFramework` and `Microsoft.Portal.TestFramework.Csharp`.

-The Microsoft.Portal.TestFramework.CSharp package contains the core test framework DLLs.
+The `Microsoft.Portal.TestFramework.CSharp` package contains the core test framework DLLs.
 It is updated with the latest code as the Portal is being developed and may contain fixes for test issues that were found after release.
 It may also contain code that is not compatible with the deployed version of the Portal.

-The Microsoft.Portal.TestFramework contains a reference to the Microsoft.Portal.TestFramework.Csharp package in addition to dependencies that are required for the C# test framework to run upon initial installation.
+The `Microsoft.Portal.TestFramework` contains a reference to the `Microsoft.Portal.TestFramework.Csharp` package in addition to dependencies that are required for the C# test framework to run upon initial installation.

 **NOTE**: Some external dependencies may require separate downloads, such as ChromeDriver, which match the version of Chrome.